FAQ’s

 What if I need to miss a group lesson?

-Please note that all registered participants are eligible for one make-up lesson per session.
+If you are taking class one day per week you may make-up one lesson per session.
 There are no refunds for missed lessons without prior arrangements.

 How important is it to have my own skates?